 Some plant pathogens are known to develop resistance to products used repeatedly for disease control.
 Omega 500F is effective for strategic use in programs that attempt to minimize disease resistance to fungicides.
 Omega 500F has a multi-site mode of action that disrupts the energy production in the fungus.
 It is listed in FRAC code 29, as an uncoupler of oxidative phosphorylation.
 Some other fungicides, which are at risk from disease resistance, exhibit a single-site mode of fungicidal action.
 Omega 500F, with its multi-site mode of action, may be used to delay or prevent the development of resistance to single-site fungicides.
 Consult with your Federal or State Cooperative Extension Service representatives for guidance on the proper use of Omega 500F in programs that seek to minimize the occurrence of disease resistance to other fungicides.
-FRAC lists fluazinam as low risk for resistance that as a different mode of action.
+FRAC lists fluazinam as low risk for resistance and thus it is an excellent partner for those products that specify the use of a protectant or other fungicide that has a different mode of action.